christophgil/jit-fileprovider/README.md

 Usage
 =====

-The jit-file-provider is installed on the machine where the software is run.
+The JIT-file-provider shared library is pre-loaded when the  the software is run.

-The command line for the software  is prefixed  with LD_PRELOAD:

      LD_PRELOAD=~/.jit_file_provider/libjit_file_provider.so    the-command  the arguments